Wearing glasses is an adjustment for anyone who’s never worn them before, but it’s particularly challenging for young

 Now that your child is the proud owner of a shiny new pair of glasses, they must wear them regularly.

-If they keep forgetting to wear them or take them with them when they go out, then the glasses won’t help them to improve their sight, which could deteriorate further.
+If they keep forgetting to wear them or take them with them when they go out, the glasses won’t help them improve their sight, further deteriorating.

-As such, you need to push your child to remember their glasses, and that means getting them into the habit of carrying them around.
+As such, you need to push your child to remember their glasses, which means getting them into the habit of carrying them around.

 Teach them to place their glasses in the same place when they’re not wearing them so that they always know where their eyewear is whenever it is needed.

-Consider buying more than one pair of glasses for them, so that you not only have a spare pair but also have a set to put into their bags in case they don’t bring their other pair.
+Consider buying more than one pair of glasses for them so that you have a spare pair and have a set to put into their bags if they don’t bring their other pair.

 Consider Contact Lenses For Older Children

 For children over the age of 12, contact lenses are a discreet option, especially if they’re very against wearing glasses.

-Teenagers who are concerned about their appearance might benefit from wearing contact lenses instead of glasses, so speak to a member of our expert team to learn if they are the right option for them.
+Teenagers concerned about their appearance might benefit from wearing contact lenses instead of glasses, so speak to a member of our expert team to learn if they are the right option for them.

 Ask for a consultation at first, so you can find out what wearing contact lenses entails and help your child make their decision.
-Our team has guided many parents through this process, so they know just how to talk to your child and help your entire family to achieve better eye health.
+Our team has guided many parents through this process, so they know just how to talk to your child and help your entire family achieve better eye health.

-For any parents who are still unsure of how to help their child adapt around wearing glasses, or who want help finding the perfect pair, Jackson Davenport is here to help.
+For any parents who are still unsure of how to help their child adapt to wearing glasses or who want help finding the perfect pair, Jackson Davenport is here to help.
 Just get in touch, and our optometrist will be happy to assist.